Worried Your Salt States Are a Liability? Migrate to Ansible!

 - Migration workflow: a step-by-step process from auditing your existing Salt repos through running Ansible in production, including how to handle emergency Salt fixes mid-migration.

-- How to migrating Salt prerequisite attributes:
+- How to migrate Salt prerequisite attributes:

 watch_in,onlyif/unless,require/require_in, andorder: last, with Ansible equivalents - Over 50 migration recipes: a reference table covering the most common Salt states:

-cmd.run(single command, shell commands, wget/curl)file.directory,file.absent,file.exists,file.managed(5 variants),file.missing,file.recurse,file.replace,file.touch,file.symlinkpkg.installed,service.running,sysctl.presentuser.present,git.cloned,git.latest- Converting Salts pillar, external pillar and grains access to Ansible inventory lookups.
+cmd.run(single command, shell commands, wget/curl)file.directory,file.absent,file.exists,file.managed(5 variants),file.missing,file.recurse,file.replace,file.touch,file.symlinkpkg.installed,service.running,sysctl.presentuser.present,git.cloned,git.latest- Converting Salt’s pillar, external pillar, and grains access to Ansible inventory lookups.

 - Data validation: JSON Schema validation for